 You have “smart” TVs, dishwashers, thermostats, voice assistants, security systems and more.
 Each one of these devices connects to the internet and can make you and your family vulnerable to attack.
-Continue reading to learn simple steps for tips on how to safely use “smart” devices.
+Continue reading to learn simple steps for tips on how to use “smart” devices safely.

 How to safely use “smart” devices